dchou1618/proj-207-spr2024/README.md

 (2) Benchmark CoST against some traditional time series models and some other deep learning frameworks (time permitting) for univariate data.

-(3) Rerun CoST to get metric estimates on local machine, testing the reproducibility of the representation learning and prediction function estimation - *reproducibility as in regenerating metrics using the author's code and data*.
+(3) Rerun CoST to get metric estimates on local machine, testing the reproducibility of the representation learning and prediction function estimation - *reproducibility as in regenerating metrics using the original author's code and data*.